 Job Application and Credit Reports

-Are Prospective Employers Permitted to Deny You for a Job Based on a Credit Rreport
+Are Prospective Employers Permitted To Deny You a Job Based on a Credit Report?

-Employers may be legally empowered to deny you employment based on the results of a credit check depending on where you live, who you’re hoping to work for, and the nature of the position for which you’re applying.
+Employers may be able to legally deny you employment based on the results of a credit check.
+This depends on where you live, the employer, and the nature of the job position.

-Federal jobs are fairly straightforward, as the federal government is not generally permitted to deny employment based on the results of a credit check under federal law.
-However, if the position you’re applying for requires a security clearance, you may not be eligible for that position if your credit history prevents you from securing that clearance.
-You’ll therefore want to make sure that you fully understand the requirements of any job you apply for with the federal government before you invest time and energy applying to a job for which you might not be eligible.
+Federal jobs are fairly straightforward.
+The federal government isn't generally permitted to deny employment based on the results of a credit check under federal law.
+That said, if the job you’re applying for requires a security clearance, you may not be eligible for that position if your credit history prevents you from securing it.
+That's why it's important to make sure that you fully understand the requirements of any job you apply for with the federal government before you invest time and energy applying to a job for which you might not be eligible.

-The lawful hiring practices of private employers are more nuanced because each state has its own laws relating to the uses of credit information for employment purposes.
+The laws around hiring practices for private employers are more nuanced.
+Each state has its own laws addressing the use of credit information for employment purposes.
 Some states and major cities have enacted legislation that protects applicants from having their credit histories used against them in hiring and other employment practices.
-However, the majority of states still allow private employers to use poor credit history as a lawful reason to reject a job seeker’s application.
+But the majority of states allow private employers to use poor credit history as a lawful reason to reject a job seeker’s application.

 States That Prohibit Employment Discrimination Based on Bad Credit

-Although the federal Fair Credit Reporting Act doesn’t prohibit the use of employer credit checks during the hiring process, more than 10 states and several cities have passed regulations that restrict employers’ ability to utilize credit information when making employment decisions.
+Although the federal Fair Credit Reporting Act doesn’t prohibit the use of employer credit checks during the hiring process, more than 10 states and several cities have passed regulations that restrict an employer's ability to utilize credit information when making employment decisions.
 These jurisdictions include:

 District of Columbia